Mosigisi2511/emmanuel-code-challenge/README.md

   - If the speed exceeds the speed limit, it calculates demerit points based on the formula `(speed - speedLimit) / 5`, rounded down using `Math.floor()`.
   - It then logs the calculated demerit points using `console.log()`.
-  - If demerit points exceed 12, it logs `"licence suspended"`.
+  - If demerit points exceed 12, it logs `"licence suspended"`. question2
+The code initializes a variable marks with a value of 60.
+It then checks the value of marks against predefined ranges using if-else if statements to determine and print the corresponding grade:

+Grade "A": If marks is greater than 79.
+Grade "B": If marks is between 60 and 79
+Grade "C": If marks is between 50 and 59
+Grade "D": If marks is between 40 and 49
+Grade "E": If marks is 39 or lower